maelfabien/maelfabien.github.io/_posts/2019-8-5-TimeSeries5.md

 | 1991-08-01 | 3.180891 |
 | 1991-09-01 | 3.252221 |

-To perform a backward fill, run the following command on your dataframe :
+To perform a backward fill, run the following command on your data frame :

 ```python
 df.bfill(axis = 0)